WO1999000077A1 - Apparatus for men suffering from urinary incontinence - Google Patents

 It is therefore difficult to pass the penis through this side opening without the risk of the penis slipping out of the sheath.
 The object of the present invention is to overcome the abovementioned drawbacks and provide a device for men suffering from urinary incontinence, which is disposable and hence very hygienic, can be easily applied to the underpants and is not costly.

-the device, being formed such that they can be reused several times, although the device per se is of the disposable type.
+Another object is to provide special underpants which are intended to be combined with the device, being formed such that they can be reused several times, although the device per se is of the disposable type.

 Said objects are fully achieved by the apparatus which forms the subject of the present invention and which is characterized by the contents of the claims below and in particular in that it comprises means for removably fastening a sheath containing the penis to the underpants or to a garment worn by the user.